natalie-kate/Haunted/README.md

         I had given all my divs to be hidden bootstrap classes for the different screen sizes including d-none.
 Tried to target the d-none to unhide upon clicking.
 This did not work, I realised from the stack overflow example that the stories, input and label all have to be within the same div to work, so removed all the bootstrap classes gave them all a class of .hide and enclosed them all in one parent div.
-The button now worked but I now had to style them to be resposnsive in the same way as the three stories shown across all devices that had bootstrap classes.<br>
+The button now worked but I now had to style them to be responsive in the same way as the three stories shown across all devices that had bootstrap classes.<br>
         <span style="color: grey;">Solution: Ended up reverting back to bootstrap classes and using a media query for smaller
         screens to hide and unhide the div rather than that being the default style.
 I then could add my bootstrap classes back in